MokshaDK/Intel_Unnathi_HTML_RAG_Chatbot/README.md

 ```
 Install the prerequisites.

-You may add/remove files from the 'html_wikipedia' based on your requirements, but ensure that the new files added are or HTML format.
+You may add/remove files from the 'html_wikipedia' folder based on your requirements, but ensure that the new files added are or HTML format.
 ```
 python html_vectordb.py
 ```